nsacyber/Windows-Secure-Host-Baseline/Adobe Reader/README.md

 [2016-07-30 12:21:05:0062]    Error Code: 120300
 ```

-Use the **Invoke-AdobeUpdate -Force** command from the [AdobeReader.ps1](./Scripts/AdobeReader.ps1) file to force an update to occur without having to wait for the waiting period to expire.
+Use the **Invoke-AdobeUpdate -Force** command from the [Adobe ReaderPoweShell module](./Scripts/) to force an update to occur without having to wait for the waiting period to expire.

 ## Guidance
 NSA Information Assurance has a security guide for Adobe Reader DC called [Recommendations for Configuring Adobe Acrobat Reader DC in a Windows Environment](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/recommendations-for-configuring-adobe-acrobat-reader-dc-in-a-windows-environment.cfm)